SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair

-Despite recent promising, existing software repair approaches mainly follow a \textit{localize-then-fix} paradigm, i.e., first identifying suspicious code elements and directly feeding them to LLMs to generate patches.
+Despite recent promising results, existing software repair approaches mainly follow a \textit{localize-then-fix} paradigm, \ie first identifying suspicious code elements and directly feeding them to LLMs to generate patches.
 However, jumping directly from fault localization to patch generation introduces several fundamental challenges.
 (1) Objective mismatch.
 Fault localization answers where the fault might be, whereas patch generation concerns how to modify the codebase.
 These two tasks require different semantic granularity and contextual understanding, and thus localization results alone do not provide sufficient guidance for reliable patch synthesis.
-In particular, Simply providing LLMs with localized code snippets omits critical repository-level semantics, such as cross-file dependencies, meaning that knowing where the bug occurs does not provide enough information to determine what and how to change.
-(2) Dependence on imperfect localization.
-The success of downstream patch generation largely hinges on localization accuracy.
-However, localization outputs may not be accurate, and simply passing identified snippets to LLMs may further amplify the error.
+In particular, simply providing LLMs with localized code snippets omits critical repository-level semantics, such as cross-file dependencies, meaning that knowing where the bug occurs does not provide enough information to determine what and how to change.
+(2) Sensitivity on localization results.
+The success of downstream patch generation largely depends on the quality of localization results~\cite{zhang2023gamma}.
+However, when the localization results are inaccurate, directly passing identified snippets to patch generation may propagate and even amplify errors in the downstream repair process.
 (3) Missing intermediate planning.
 Without an explicit planning phase between localization and repair, LLMs tend to directly apply edits to the nearest suspicious snippet, relying on trial-and-error rather than reasoning about why and how the code should be modified.
 As a result, generated patches often overfit to the identified snippets, leading to redundant exploration and superficial fixes.